 Use case: An IT development agency found it difficult to control its employees’ smartphones on which the ERP was installed.
 Integrating blockchain with ERP helped detect vulnerabilities within those smartphones so that adequate security measures could be taken.

 If you are wondering how you can integrate blockchain with ERP, it is a good idea to identify your needs and requirements.
 Start small and measure your success once you have implemented blockchain.
-Once you are happy with the benefits of ERP and blockchain integration, you can take it a step further and implement in other areas as well.
+Once you are happy with the benefits of ERP and blockchain integration, you can take it a step further and implement it in other areas as well.